meng3540/parallel-patterns-histograms/README.md

 }
 ```

-The whole code can be found [under the src folder] (/src/kernel.cu).
+The whole code can be found [under the src folder](/src/kernel.cu).

 In this implementation, the function takes in an array (the string of characters to take the histogram of), an output array that represents the histogram, a size parameter defining the size of the input array, and takes in the number of bins to sort into. **It should be noted that the basic algorithm does not account for binning multiple letters together, and only returns valid results for 26 bins; one per letter.**